top of page

 • Kefir

-• kombucha
+• Kombucha

-Furthermore, fermented milk (kefir) may promote the growth of beneficial bacteria, such as Bifidobacteria and lactobacilli, while decreasing quantities of some other harmful strains of bacteria.
+Fermented milk (kefir) may promote the growth of beneficial bacteria, such as Bifidobacteria and lactobacilli, while decreasing quantities of some other harmful strains of bacteria.
 Kimchi may also benefit the gut flora.

 Eat prebiotic foods: As discussed above, prebiotics are a type of fibre that stimulates the growth of healthy bacteria.
-Taking a prebiotic along with your probiotic if needed as recommended in the Let’s Talk Supplements Post can go a long way in building up the good bacteria in your digestive system, and help with the healing process.
+Taking a prebiotic along with your probiotic if needed, can go a long way in building up the good bacteria in your digestive system and help with the healing process.
+Breastfeeding for as long as possible: Breastfeeding is very important for the development of the gut microbiome.
+A baby’s microbiome begins to properly develop at birth.
+However, studies suggest that babies may be exposed to some bacteria even before birth.

 During the first 2 years of life, an infant’s microbiome is continuously developing and is rich in beneficial Bifidobacteria, which can digest the sugars found in breast milk.
-What’s more, breastfeeding is also associated with lower rates of allergies, obesity, and other health conditions that may be due to differences in the gut microbiota.
+What’s more, breastfeeding is also associated with lower rates of allergies, obesity and other health conditions that may be due to differences in the gut microbiota.

-Eat whole grains: Whole grains contain lots of fibre and beneficial non-digestible carbohydrates like beta-glucan, which are digested by gut bacteria to benefit weight, cancer risk, diabetes and other issues.
+Eat whole grains: Whole grains contain lots of fibre and beneficial non-digestible carbohydrates, like beta-glucan, which are digested by gut bacteria to benefit weight, cancer risk, diabetes and other issues.
 These carbohydrates are not absorbed in the small intestine and instead make their way to the large intestine to promote the growth of beneficial bacteria in the gut.
-Research suggests that whole grains can promote the growth of Bifidobacteria, lactobacilli, and Bacteroidetes in humans.
+Research suggests that whole grains can promote the growth of Bifidobacteria, lactobacilli and Bacteroidetes in humans.

-Whole grains can also increase feelings of fullness, reduce inflammation, and certain risk factors for heart disease.
+Whole grains can also increase feelings of fullness and reduce inflammation and certain risk factors for heart disease.
 However, some people may have some issues with gluten and may have to limit or avoid the intake of it.
+While this mostly applies to those with celiac disease or a gluten sensitivity, more research is needed to determine whether eating grains that contain gluten may also alter the gut microbiome in healthy adults without these conditions.

-Eat more plant-based meals: Vegetarian diets may help reduce levels of disease-causing bacteria such as E. coli, as well as inflammation and cholesterol.
+Eat more plant-based meals: Vegetarian diets may help reduce levels of disease-causing bacteria, such as E. coli, as well as inflammation and cholesterol.
 However, it is unclear if the benefits of a vegetarian diet on the gut microbiome are due to a lack of meat intake or if other factors may also play a role.

-Eat foods rich in polyphenols: Polyphenols are plant compounds that have many health benefits, including reductions in blood pressure, inflammation, cholesterol levels, and oxidative stress.
+Eat foods rich in polyphenols: Polyphenols are plant compounds that have many health benefits, including reductions in blood pressure, inflammation, cholesterol levels and oxidative stress.
 Human cells can’t always digest polyphenols.
 Because they aren’t absorbed efficiently, most polyphenols make their way to the colon, where they are digested by gut bacteria.

 Some examples of foods rich in polyphenols are:

-• cocoa and dark chocolate
+• Cocoa and dark chocolate

-• red wine
+• Red wine

-• grape skins
+• Grape skins

-• green tea
+• Green tea

-• almonds
+• Almonds

-• onions
+• Onions

-• blueberries
+• Blueberries

-• broccoli
+• Broccoli

 Polyphenols from cocoa can increase the amount of Bifidobacteria and lactobacilli in humans and reduce the quantity of Clostridia.
 Furthermore, these changes in the microbiome are associated with lower levels of triglycerides and C-reactive protein, which is a marker of inflammation.

 Take a probiotic supplement: Probiotics are live bacteria that can help restore the gut to a healthy state after dysbiosis.
-Probiotics may not permanently colonise the intestines; however, they may benefit your health by helping to change the overall composition of the microbiome and supporting your metabolism.
+Probiotics may not permanently colonize the intestines; however, they may benefit your health by helping to change the overall composition of the microbiome and supporting your metabolism.

-Probiotics may not have a big influence on the gut microbiome composition of healthy people, however, there is some evidence that probiotics may improve the gut microbiome in those with certain diseases.
+Probiotics may not have a big influence on the gut microbiome composition of healthy people; however, there is some evidence that probiotics may improve the gut microbiome in those with certain diseases.

 IMPACTT (Canada)